Florida vs. Kentucky NCAA Football Odds, Plays and Insights | October 2, 2021

 - Kentucky's games this season have hit the over on two of four set point totals (50%).

-- When Kentucky scores more than 19.8 points, it is 2-1 against the spread and 3-0 overall.
+- When Kentucky puts up more than 19.8 points, it is 2-1 against the spread and 3-0 overall.

-- In games that Kentucky churns out more than 345.8 yards, the team is 2-1 against the spread and 3-0 overall.
+- In games that Kentucky picks up over 345.8 yards, the team is 2-1 against the spread and 3-0 overall.

-- The Wildcats have turned the ball over eight more times (11 total) than the Gators have forced a turnover (3) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.